rubyguides

 obj.frozen? -> true or false

 The frozen? method checks whether an object is frozen.
-A frozen object cannot be modified—any attempt to change its state will raise a FrozenError.
-This is useful for implementing immutability patterns, protecting constants, and ensuring data integrity.
+A frozen object cannot be modified, and any attempt to change its state will raise a FrozenError.
+This is useful for immutability patterns, protecting constants, and keeping shared data predictable.

 Syntax